CPK Insurance

 How to Save on Owner-Operator Insurance

 Your deductible strategy can yield meaningful savings.
-Increasing your physical damage deductible from $1,000 to $2,500 can reduce your physical damage premium by 15 to 25 percent, which on a $3,500 annual premium could save $525 to $875 per year.
+Increasing your physical damage deductible can reduce your physical damage premium, which can save a meaningful amount per year depending on your truck value, deductible, and claims history.
 Make sure you have sufficient cash reserves to cover the higher deductible in the event of a claim.
 For owner-operators on tight budgets, building a reserve fund specifically for insurance deductibles is a prudent financial practice.

 Enter your ZIP code to compare insurance rates from top carriers.